markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 Following these standards means:

   * Documentation will make more sense and so developers will **understand your API quicker**
-  * Developers who have used other REST API&#8217;s will **already understand** how to use yours
+  * Developers who have used other REST API's will **already understand** how to use yours
   * Developers will therefore be able to integrate quicker and therefore **deliver products faster and at lower cost**
   * The API will handle common issues out of the box so clients should contain **less bugs**
   * Many of the principles will make your clients faster, **improving product quality**
-  * These principles help to ensure as much as possible is managed by the server, so you **don&#8217;t have to repeat as much code** in each client
+  * These principles help to ensure as much as possible is managed by the server, so you **don't have to repeat as much code** in each client

 ## Create a uniform interface by mapping HTTP methods to CRUD